loathers/kolmafia-docker/README.md

 ## Container Environment

-- AUTOPOWEROFF=true (default false): Automatically power off container when exiting kolmafia
+- `AUTOPOWEROFF=true` (default false): Automatically power off container when exiting KoLMafia
-- \_JAVA_OPTIONS= (default "-XX:MaxRAMPercentage=80"): Set java launch options
+- `\_JAVA_OPTIONS=` (default "-XX:MaxRAMPercentage=80"): Set java launch options
+- `KOLMAFIA_OPTIONS=` (default ""): Set KoLMafia launch options for autostart.
+Does not apply if running from the right-click context menu

 ## Mafia Configuration

-- relayAllowRemoteAccess=true (default false): Required to connect to published relay browser port
+- `set relayAllowRemoteAccess=true` (default false): Required to connect to published relay browser port
+- `relay nobrowser`: Relay server can be initialized by running this cli command, for example in a login script

 ## Known Issues